ShingenPizza/UnityShadersPlus/README.md

 ### Known issues:
 - The Two Sided option doesn't work when toggled in VRChat - it needs to be set before upload.
 - Since I had to create a custom editor for Unlit shaders, the Inspector view doesn't look exactly the way the default one does.
 (The shaders themselves work just fine, though.)
+- I disabled the "Minimum Brightness" property in "Transparent" Rendering Mode (or, more technically speaking, whenever the `_ALPHAPREMULTIPLY_ON` keyword is on), because it won't work correctly (or at least I don't know how to make it work).

 ### Contact